Artie Levine: Levine vs. Robinson

 On November 6, 1946, Levine challenged Sugar Ray Robinson at the Arena in Cleveland, Ohio.
 Barely able to rise from a nine count in the fifth, Robinson later claimed Levine hit him with the hardest punch of his career, a powerful left hook to the jaw.
 The referee held up the fight after Robinson was down, and walked Levine to his corner, and then resumed the count, giving Robinson as much as seventeen seconds to recover, an act which may have prevented Levine from immediately following up and ending the fight.
 After clinching for the remainder of the round to recover, Robinson came back and knocked out Levine in the tenth round after a paralyzing blow to the solar plexus allowed him to follow up with rapid blows to the head and body that put Levine down for the full count.
 It was the first time Levine had been knocked out in 60 fights, and nearly the only knockdown and almost the only real knockout loss in Robinson's impressive career (Robinson was later defeated by technical knockout by Joey Maxim, but only after suffering from exhaustion in the Maxim contest).

 On March 11, 1946, Levine matched skills with Jimmy Doyle in Cleveland, Ohio, defeating him in a ninth round knock out.
 Levine later told a reporter that Doyle nearly died in the ring as the result of the blows he received and required a respirator to stay alive.
 Doyle died a year later in a fight with Sugar Ray Robinson.
 Levine claimed the experience affected his aggressiveness in the ring, and reduced his desire to stay with boxing as a career.

-In March 1947, Levine met Herbie Kronowitz of Brooklyn winning a ten-round unanimous decision in the main event at Madison Square Garden in New York City.
-The crowd of 12,000 was said to have been enthralled during the entire battle between the two fighters.
-Kronowitz always claimed that he really defeated Levine in the confrontation.

 Experiencing a decline, he lost to Billy Fox at Madison Square Garden in a third-round technical knockout on June 27, 1947.
 Fox had been nearly knocked out in the second round, but came back to send Levine to the mat in the third before the referee ended the bout.